LiquidatorCoder/flutter_debug_tools/README.md

 - **Color Picker**: A widget that overlays your app and allows you to pick a color from the screen.

-- **Widget Name**: A widget that overlays your app and shows the name of the current widget.
+- **Screen Name**: A widget that overlays your app and shows the path of the current screen.

 ## Installation